Difficulties paying your Council Tax

 If you cannot make a payment, we'll apply for a liability order which is a legal demand for payment.
 We'll then contact you for further information about your financial circumstances.

-You can find more information on what actions we must take in order to legally recover any Council Tax arrears using the button below:
+Find more information on what actions we must take in order to legally recover any Council Tax arrears by visiting GOV.UK

 If you need advice about any debts you have, you can find out more on our Debt advice pages.